-The Federation of Associations for Counselling Therapists in Alberta is the provincial voice of member associations who are pursuing regulation and the development of the Alberta College of Counselling Therapists.
+The Federation of Associations for Counselling Therapists in Alberta (FACT-Alberta) is the provincial voice of member associations who are pursuing regulation and the development of the College of Counselling Therapy of Alberta.

-The Federation has worked to establish a College of Counselling Therapists under Alberta's Health Professions Act (HPA) to promote and ensure public protection, accessibility and accountability.
+The Federation has worked to establish a College of Counselling Therapists of Alberta under Alberta's Health Professions Act (HPA) to promote and ensure public protection, accessibility and accountability.

-On December 11, 2018 our months of advocacy work came into effect as the Mental Health Services Protection Act received Royal Assent creating a new College of Counselling Therapy to oversee the practices of Counselling Therapists, Addictions Counsellors, and Child and Youth Care Counsellors.
+On December 11, 2018 our months of advocacy work came to fruition as the Mental Health Services Protection Act received Royal Assent creating a new College of Counselling Therapy of Alberta to oversee the practices of Counselling Therapists, Addictions Counsellors, and Child and Youth Care Counsellors.

 FACT-Alberta was established to advocate for regulation of the profession in Alberta.
 Members of FACT-Alberta are practitioner associations, with the Steering Committee being comprised of representatives from these associations.
 In order for a college to be established, we were asked by the Alberta government to create a single association, the Association of Counselling Therapy Alberta(ACTA), which upon proclamation, will become the College of Counselling Therapy of Alberta (CCTA).
 Unlike FACT-Alberta, ACTA will be comprised of the individual practitioners who will follow the Expedited route into the new college.